capacitor-community/bluetooth-le/README.md

 ### Android

-On Android, register the plugin in your main activity:
+On Android, register the plugin in your main activity (this is only required for Capacitor 2):

 `./android/app/src/main/java/<PATH>/MainActivity.java`: